top of page

 Idea Origination

-Source ideas through corporate networks, prior experience and ongoing monitoring of existing investments.
+Source ideas through corporate networks, prior experience and ongoing monitoring.

 Situation analysis